tanaikech/ToolsForMCPServer/README.md

   1. By reporting [this issue](https://github.com/tanaikech/ToolsForMCPServer/issues/13), a bug of `get_charts_on_google_sheets` could be removed. `type: "object"` was put in the properties.
 By this, an error of `Schema at properties.type must be a boolean or an object` occurred.
 This was removed.

+- v1.0.39 (October 15, 2025)

+  1. `use_gemini` and `management_sheets` were modified to use the API key from Gemini CLI.
+Of course, you can continuously set your API key directly in the script of the Web Apps.

 [TOP](#top)